XantreDev/preact-signals/packages/query/README.md

 # Using pnpm
 pnpm add @preact-signals/query
 ```

 ### `@preact/signals` additional step:

 You should resolve `@preact/signals-react` as `@preact/signals`
-To do it take a look at how to [resolve `react` as `preact`](https://preactjs.com/guide/v10/getting-started#aliasing-react-to-preact) and do it with signals
+To do it take a look at how to [resolve `react` as `preact`](https://preactjs.com/guide/v10/getting-started#aliasing-react-to-preact) and do it with signals.
+Plus you need to dedupe `preact`

 #### [Vite example](../../apps/preact-test/vite.config.ts):